-Jennifer Adams, Director of Rural Program Development
+Jennifer Adams, MBA, Director of Rural Program Development

 Jennifer Adams is a seasoned business professional having served in various executive-level positions such as CEO of a state agency housing/construction agency, director of planning and development for a large Alaska Native social service agency, and executive director of an Alaska Native Elders’ organization.
 In the past, she worked for The Status Group in Las Vegas, writing business plans for small business clients wishing to pursue bank loans.
 Jennifer also has a background in human resources, corporate legal experience, budget development, government contracting, strategic planning, and technical writing.
 She has owned a consulting business since 2013.
 Originally from Allakaket and Fairbanks– Jennifer loves serving entrepreneurs in Juneau and rural Alaska.